sonatype/nexus-iq-server-ha/chart/README.md

 ### HPA (Horizontal Pod Autoscaling)

-The HPA in Kubernetes automatically scales workload resources based on demand.
-It deploys more Pods for increased load and scales down if the load decreases.
-Implemented as a Kubernetes API resource and controller, it adjusts the target scale periodically based on observed metrics like CPU and memory utilization.
+IQ HA helm chart includes support for Kubernetes Horizontal Pod Autoscaling (HPA).
+With this enabled you can set the cluster to automatically scale up/down based on the resource demand such as CPU and Memory utilization.

+Note: When setting auto-scaling parameters please make sure to have sufficient hardware resources available in the underlying nodes meet the max pod demands.
 HPA is disabled by default.
 If you want to enable it, you need to set the `hpa.enabled` parameter to `true`, and set the `hpa.resources.memory.enabled` parameter to `true` to enable memory-based autoscaling.